Viking Vesta

-MV Viking Vesta is a cruise ship that was launched in 2024, christened in June 2025 and entered service in July 2025.
+Viking Vesta is a cruise ship that was launched in 2024, christened in June 2025 and entered service in July 2025.
 She is operated by Viking Ocean Cruises.

 General characteristics

 Viking Vesta is 784 ft long overall, has a moulded beam of 101 ft and draws 6.45 m of water at design draught.
 Her gross tonnage is 48,000, The ship's hull is strengthened for navigation in ice with Finnish-Swedish ice class 1C.

 Viking Vesta has 499 cabins for 998 passengers, all outside with balconies.
 Amenities include two pools, a spa, a fitness center, two restaurants, several lounges and bars, a sports deck, a theatre, and various shops.

 Like most modern cruise ships, Viking Vesta has a diesel-electric propulsion system where an integrated power plant provides electricity for all onboard consumers ranging from the vessel's twin propellers to hotel functions such as lighting, air conditioning and electrical sockets in the passenger cabins.
 The ship is also designed to ultimately use hydrogen as fuel.
 Her two interconnected but physically separated high-voltage switchboards are supplied by four alternators driven by MAN 32/44CR series medium-speed diesel engines.
+Viking Vesta is a sister ship to Viking Libra, the first hydrogen powered cruise ship.
+Both have 4.7 MWh battery capacity.

 In accordance with the Safe Return to Port requirements for passenger ships, the power plant is split to two engine rooms separated by watertight and fireproof bulkheads.
 Each engine room houses one 9-cylinder 9L32/44CR engine rated at 5040 kW and one 12-cylinder 12V32/44CR engine producing 6720 kW each, a so-called "father and son" configuration.

-For propulsion, Viking Vesta is equipped with two Azimuth thrusters, which allow for 360-degree rotation for enhanced maneuverability.
+For propulsion, Viking Vesta is equipped with two azimuth thrusters, which allow for 360-degree rotation for enhanced maneuverability.
 This propulsion system gives Viking Vesta a service speed of 15 kn and maximum speed of 20 kn.
 In addition, she has two 2800 kW bow thrusters for maneuvering in ports.